iATSPayments/com.iatspayments.civicrm/README.md

 Please note that ACH Returns require manually processing. iATS Payments will notify an organization by Email in case such ACH Returns occur - the reason (e.g. NSF) is included.
 It is up to CiviCRM administrators to handle this in CiviCRM according to your organization's procedures (e.g. if these were monies re: Event registration -> should that registration be canceled as well or will you ask participant to bring cash; if and the amount of NSF fees should be charged to the participant etc).

-Support for the UK server has been excluded due to special legal requirements with UK direct payment.
-We expect to have a solution to this sometime in 2014.
+A beta release for the UK direct debit support will be out soon.
+Notes specfic to that:
+- Each charity needs to have a BACS accredited supplier confirm their CiviCRM Direct Debit - Contribution Pages
+- Administer -> System Settings -> Payment Processors -> processors of type: iATS Payments UK Direct Debit require a Service User Number (SUN) in addition to the iATS Agent Code and Password

 Issues
 ------